tc39/proposal-type-annotations/README.md

 This proposal is a balancing act: trying to be as TypeScript compatible as possible while still allowing other type systems, and also not impeding the evolution of JavaScript's syntax too much.
 Standardizing TS details or 100% compatibility with TS are non-goals.

-While this proposal leans forward to be close to TypeScript, TypeScript may need to also lean forward to accomodate this proposal, by being open to the existence of style of code which stays within the expanded JS syntax.
+While this proposal leans forward to be close to TypeScript, TypeScript may need to also lean forward to accomodate this proposal, by being open to the existence of style of code that stays within the expanded JS syntax.
 This style is more flexible and terse than the current JSDoc mode, but less complete than the full TypeScript language.

 TypeScript would continue to exist alongside JS's slightly more restricted syntax: no existing TS codebases would need to change, but not all TypeScript code would run directly in JS engines, if it lives outside the subset.

 ### Should TypeScript be standardized in TC39?

 TypeScript has been continuing to advance quickly.
 Both its grammar and typing rules continue to evolve, to the benefit of users, and tying this evolution to TC39 risks holding that benefit back.
 For example, TypeScript upgrades frequently require users to fix typing issues because the rules change, and this is often considered "worth it" because real bugs are found.
 However, standards aren't typically done with this version upgrade path; a move to standardization would require more conservatism.
 The goal here is to enable wider deployment of systems like TypeScript in diverse environments, not obstruct TS's evolution.

 ### Should TypeScript be sanctioned as JS's official type system?